Arthur Schopenhauer's view on animal rights: Criticism of Christianity's view on animals

 According to Schopenhauer, the traditional Christian view on the rights of animals is eschewed, as it presupposes that man has a righteous superiority in comparison to non-human animals, being allowed to use them as they so wish.
 Schopenhauer says the fact that Christian morality handles animals as mere "things", that is, as a means, constitutes an immoral aspect of Christian philosophy.
 Schopenhauer would say that not recognizing the existence of the Will contained in animals is a faulty aspect of Christian thought.
 For Schopenhauer, the Christian idea that man has an absolute right to authority over all other animals should be considered an error.

-Schopenhauer's Poodle
+Schopenhauer's poodle

 It was said that, during his later life, Arthur Schopenhauer preferred to live in solitude, with the exception of his pet dogs, all of which were purportedly poodles.
 It was said that his company of animals had been an influential factor in the development of his view on animal rights.
 All of his dogs were supposedly named "Atman", as in reflecting the sanskrit word for "true self", used in reference to the concept of the Atman from Hindu philosophy.
 It was said that Schopenhauer, naturally having a misanthropic aversion to people, would rather spend his time with walks with his poodle.
 He gained some notoriety as a mostly lonesome man who kept only the company of his dogs during old age, taking walks with them often, having once written: "whoever has never kept dogs does not know what it is to love and be loved".

+Approval of eating animals

+Based on his metaphysical system, Schopenhauer claimed that humans are in need of animals for sustenance.
+Furthermore, he thought that the capacity to suffer is strictly linked with intelligence, which means that humans would suffer more by abstaining from eating animals than animals would suffer from being killed for food.